-Percussion is not only fun, it’s the most accessible path into playing music.
-I believe it’s essential for people to play with each other in groups.
+Percussion is a fun and accessible path into playing music.
+People need to play with each other in groups.
 To that end, my percussion program offers private lessons, ensembles and semi-private lessons.

-Here’s a little on my philosophy and approach: From day one, I take in as much information as I can about a student, and consider everything a student brings to the lesson: general understanding of music, listening skills and playing/performing experience (if any).
-As I become familiar with the student, we develop a course of study blending both wants and needs together to create an exciting and engaging environment for learning music.
+Here’s a little on my philosophy and approach From day one, I take in as much information as I can and consider everything a student brings to the lesson: general understanding of music, listening skills and playing/performing experience (if any).
+As I get to know the student, we develop a course of study blending both wants and needs to create an exciting and engaging environment for learning music.

-In all cases, I start with the concept of an entire song — whether it be a recording or if we ourselves improvise a song on the spot.
-We’ll still end up covering traditional areas of study such as technique and reading, but my big picture approach places context before content.
+I start with the concept of an entire song — be it a recording or a song we improvise a song on the spot.
+We’ll still end up covering traditional areas of study like technique and reading.
 Each song offers a unique opportunity and challenge to understand and play it with musical meaning.
-Over time we explore and give meaning to a wide variety of songs in styles and cultures including rock, blues, R&B, jazz, classical, Latin and Brazilian, Greek and Middle Eastern, and African.
+Over time we explore songs in a wide variety of styles and cultures including rock, blues, R&B, jazz, classical, Latin and Brazilian, Greek and Middle Eastern, and African.

 Beginning to Advanced Percussion Ensemble(s).
 The ensemble experience enables students to make music in a favorable and supportive atmosphere.
 Small ensembles offer a more intimate and interactive involvement, unlike the larger groups generally found in many school music programs.
 All ensembles stress improvisation and group skills, such as rehearsal techniques and performance preparation.